-The Board obtained third-party assurance from PwC, whose responsibility was to consider whether they were aware of any inconsistencies between this Ring-Fencing Certificate and the financial statements or any information obtained in the course of their work; see pages 39 to 41 of the Regulatory Annual Performance Report for PwC's audit report on the Annual Performance Report.
+The Board obtained third-party assurance from PwC, whose responsibility was to consider whether they were aware of any inconsistencies between this Ring-Fencing Certificate and the financial statements or any information obtained in the course of their work; see pages 40 to 42 for PwC's audit report on the Annual Performance Report.
 A full report of the external Auditors' work on the ring-fencing certificate has been provided to Ofwat with no issues noted.